npmitchell/qBio/README.md

     print("Found inward-facing faces at indices:")
     print(inward_facing)
 ```
 Concept check: This works for a cube.
 Would it work for a more complex shape?
+Provide a simple example that fails, and verify this with code.

 ## 3c.
 Advanced checks
 Challenge: how does this check work?
-At the very least, make sure you can follow
+At the least, make sure you can follow
 the structure: we use the `Mesh` class imported from mesh.py.
 The class has a *method* called `is_closed`.
 A method is like a function that belongs to a class.
-The class instance `mm` executes the method `is_closed()`,
-effectively asking itself, 'Am I closed?'
+The class instance `mm` executes the method `is_closed()` when we say `mm.is_closed()`, effectively asking itself, 'Am I closed?'
 ```python
 mm = Mesh(vertices, faces)
 mm.is_closed()